 The Happify app offers “tracks,” or short educational courses, created by PhDs, MDs, therapists, and meditation teachers or coaches.
 Each “track” features activities designed to help you overcome negative thought patterns, build mindfulness and decrease stress or anxiety.
 These activities include appreciating the small things, practicing gratitude, empathizing with others, or focusing on your aspirations.

 Some unique features of the Happify app are the in-app games, with names like “Negative Knockout” and “Uplift” which ask you to face your negative thoughts and focus on the positive.
-Happify also has unique learning materials created for dealing with racial stress and discrimination, which sets their content apart from many other apps in this space.
+Happify also has unique learning materials created for dealing with racial stress and discrimination, which sets its content apart from many other apps in this space.

 To learn even more about what this app offers, you can read our comprehensive review of Happify.